Numerators in Parametric Representations of Feynman Diagrams: Introduction

-For massless theories, the scalar integrals only depend on a vacuum graph obtained by closing the two point functions by an additional link or joining all exterior legs to an additional vertex.
-I will first show how this dependence on only the completed graph can be obtained in the case of a graph with a single scalar product.
-The general case would be difficult to solve using the same method, but a workaround is possible using scale invariance.
-In the case of Fermion loops, expanding the traces in terms of scalar products would produce far too many terms.
+For scalar massless theories, the integrals only depend on a vacuum graph obtained by closing the two point functions by an additional edge or joining all exterior legs to an additional vertex, which is named the completed graph.
+I will first show how this dependence on only the completed graph can be generalized to the case of a propagator graph with a single scalar product.
+The general case would be difficult to solve using the same method, but a workaround is possible using scale invariance for propagator graphs.
+In the case of fermion loops, expanding the traces in terms of scalar products would produce far too many terms.
 It is better to start from correlations of momenta and a nice reduction of the number and complexity of the terms will be shown in the cases of loops of length four and six.

 As a showcase for the power of this approach, I will deal with the three and four loops primitive contributions to the two point functions in the supersymmetric Wess--Zumino model, obtaining parametric expressions with the full symmetry of the completed graph and no spurious divergences.